juniper-lake/CoLoRSdb/docs/tutorial.md

 # download and unzip required reference files
 wget https://zenodo.org/records/10277930/files/colorsdb.v1.0.1.resources.tgz
-tar -xzf colorsdb.v1.0.1.resources.tgz && rm colorsdb.v1.0.1.resources.tgz
 ```

 ### 2. Create your input/configuration files

-There are four files that need to be copied to the working directory and edited to specify the correct inputs and workflow configuration.
+There are two files that need to be copied to the working directory and edited to specify the correct inputs and workflow configuration.

 First, copy them to your working directory.
 Don't move these files from their original locations because some are used for testing.

 ```
-cp CoLoRSdb/wdl/tests/test_data/sample_sheet.tsv CoLoRSdb/backends/hpc/* .
+cp CoLoRSdb/wdl/tests/test_data/sample_sheet.tsv CoLoRSdb/docs/sources/miniwdl.cfg .
 ```

 Second, edit the files with your favorite editor.

 - Update `miniwdl.cfg` so it will run correctly on your system.
 Please see the [default miniwdl config](https://github.com/chanzuckerberg/miniwdl/blob/main/WDL/runtime/config_templates/default.cfg) and the [miniwdl-slurm config example](https://github.com/miniwdl-ext/miniwdl-slurm#configuration) for more details.
-- Update both `inputs.hpc.grch38.json` and `inputs.hpc.chm13.json` with the correct `cohort_id` and `sample_sheet`.
-These values should be the same in both files.
 - Replace sample info in `sample_sheet.tsv` with your own.
 First column is sample IDs, which should have no spaces or special characters except underscores.
-The second column is a comman-separated list of HiFi movies (FASTQ or BAM) associated with the sample.
+The second column is a comma-separated list of HiFi movies (FASTQ or BAM) associated with the sample.

 ### 3. Test to make sure miniwdl works